 The Club has a very active core of its membership, participating in both locally and nationally organised surveys.

-These are annual rates – subscriptions are due on the 1st January each year:
+These are annual rates for 2018 – subscriptions are due on the 1st January each year:

 - Ordinary Membership